korenmiklos/remote-theme/_datasets/hungarian_register.md

 publisher: Opten Kft.
 creator: CEU MicroData
 distributor: CEU MicroData
 bibliographicCitation: Opten.
 2024.
-“Cégtár [data set]”.
+[Cégtár] [data set]”.
 Opten Zrt, Budapest.
 Contributions by CEU MicroData.
 rights: Data is proprietary.
 Usage is subject to a licensing agreement with Opten Kft.
 acknowledgement: This research was supported by the European Commission (ERC Advanced Grant agreement number XYZ).
 The European Union is not responsible for any errors.
 format: